 8minutenergy works with landowners and local communities to create clean, safe, and environmentally-friendly projects.
 Since its inception in 2009, 8minutenergy has established a reputation as a trusted partner with communities in areas where it develops projects.
 The company’s projects not only support a cleaner environment, but they also strengthen communities by providing local economic opportunities.

-Through technical excellence and financial acumen, 8minutenergy’s team of solar development experts have created an innovative model that drives down solar infrastructure prices and paves the way for rapid deployment.
-8minutenergy’s large project portfolio includes one of the world’s largest solar project, the Mount Signal farm in California, as well as the lowest-priced solar project in the nation, the Eagle Shadow Mountain farm in Nevada.
+Through technical excellence and financial acumen, 8minutenergy’s team of solar and storage development experts have created an innovative model that drives down infrastructure prices and paves the way for rapid deployment.
+8minutenergy’s large project portfolio includes one of the world’s largest solar parks, the Mount Signal farm in California, as well as the lowest-priced solar project in the nation, the Eagle Shadow Mountain farm in Nevada.